Camborne Town Council are following all guidance and advice offered by the Government & Public Health England.

 We ask that if you have any concerns relating to Covid-19 that are not specific to the work of Camborne Town Council that you contact the Government or NHS helplines as applicable.

-Camborne Library are providing an online service on their social media platforms.
+Camborne Library are also providing an online service on their social media platforms.

 Camborne Library is offering a support line for anyone feeling lonely during this difficult time.
 Read more about this HERE

 The Town Council is operating with reduced staffing and a reduced meeting schedule.
 We aim to provide an appropriate service despite these changes.